ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Declarations/pt-multiple-declarations.md

-This is a test to make sure that the old PT style multiple declarations do not work
+This is a test to make sure that the old PT style multiple declarations do not work.
+Instead it should be treated as a const declaration statement followed by an assignment statement.